Alternative

 Navigation, tabs, spec path, theme.
 TypeScript with autocomplete.

-import { defineConfig } from "sourcey";
+import { defineConfig, markdown, openapi } from "sourcey";

 export default defineConfig({